mrosasraya/CFA_branch/README.md

 ### Response Time <a name='RT'></a>

-A key intuitive element to define an index of service coverage is the ability of the Country Fire Authority (CFA) to provide their services to as much area as possible within the territory of Wellington Shire.
-Given that the objective is to construct a static raster-based index, the first step is to obtain polygons which show the reach of CFA in a specific time response.
+A key intuitive element to define an index of service coverage is the ability of the Country Fire Authority (CFA) to provide their services to as large an area as possible within the territory of Wellington Shire.
+Given that the objective is to construct a static raster-based index, the first step is to obtain polygons which show the reach of each CFA station in regards to a specific time response.
 For this calculation, two variables are considered: the location of CFA fire stations and the network of roads within Wellington Shire.

 The dataset for CFA stations in Victoria is a point map.
-It contains all 1,200 fire stations scattered across the state from which 257 correspond to Wellington Shire.
-The CFA fire stations found in Wellington are predominantly located at the southern end of the region.
+It contains all 1,200 fire stations scattered across the state, out of which 257 correspond to Wellington Shire.
+The CFA fire stations found in Wellington are predominantly located at the southern end of the shire.
 This is due to the largely inaccessible terrain of the Great Dividing Range, or Victorian high country, characterised by dense vegetation, steep slopes, and severe weather (Lunt et al., 2010).

  <img align="center" width="660" alt="image" src="https://user-images.githubusercontent.com/55724420/141416550-55752f28-19b8-40c4-98d7-98a44a39b441.png">

-Service areas are obtained with ArGIS Pro's Service Area Tool which creates polygons that cover roads within the cutoff distance and the areas completely surrounded by reached roads.
-In order to set a correct cutoff distance, the present study considers the average speed limit in the state of Victoria of 50km/h and the additional margin of up to 20km/h on the top of the speed limit conceded to CFA vehicles under emergencies by the Road Safety Road Rules 2017.
-The time response, the average speed limit, and the special considerations for CFA vehicles make the cutoff distance for serviced areas 17 km.
-In this section, there is no contemplation of transit or any probability distribution linked to the flow of vehicles in the road network.

 Service areas are obtained with ArGIS Pro's Service Area Tool which creates polygons that cover roads within the cutoff distance and the areas completely surrounded by reached roads.
 In order to set a correct cutoff distance, the present study considers the average speed limit in the state of Victoria of 50km/h and the additional margin of up to 20km/h on the top of the speed limit conceded to CFA vehicles under emergencies by the Road Safety Road Rules 2017.
 The time response, the average speed limit, and the special considerations for CFA vehicles make the cutoff distance for serviced areas 17 km.
 In this section, there is no contemplation of transit or any probability distribution linked to the flow of vehicles in the road network.